saimsajidirl/delta-nexus/README.md

 # Delta Nexus
+Delta Nexus is an asynchronous Python data-ingestion pipeline that scrapes product XML feeds and live currency exchange rates through a unified workflow.
+It validates, processes, logs, and exports structured records to CSV while using Kafka as a Message Broker.

-Delta Nexus is a Python scraping pipeline for two public data sources:
+Its a Python scraping pipeline for two public data sources:

 1. product or sitemap XML feeds
 2. live currency exchange rate pages